The Prospector (train): Services

 There is one train each way daily between East Perth and Kalgoorlie.
-On Mondays and Fridays there are two services each way.
+On Mondays and Fridays, there are two services each way.

 Onboard facilities

 Each seat on board is in the same class.
 At every seat there is a touchscreen entertainment system with a small selection of movies, TV shows and music.
-They also offer a tray table, in-seat power (Australian type only), and a foot rest.
+They also offer a tray table, in-seat power (Australasian/Chinese/Argentine type only), and a foot rest.

 Food is not complimentary on board and can be bought at the buffet.
 The buffet offers a variety of items such as ham and cheese croissants, pies, muffins, soft drinks, potato chips, lollies and alcohol.

+In 2022, Wi-Fi internet access was introduced to the service.

 Rolling stock

 In 1968, Comeng, Granville were awarded a contract to build eight WAGR WCA/WCE class railcars.

 Built to take advantage of the generous loading gauge on the new line, they were the largest carriages ever built in Australia.
 They were the first trains in Australia to have at-seat catering.
 These held the record for the highest speed attained by an Australian train until bettered by a New South Wales XPT in September 1981.

 In December 2000, Westrail awarded a contract to United Goninan, Broadmeadow for seven Transwa WDA/WDB/WDC class railcars to replace the original railcars.

 The first entered service on 28 June 2004.
 The new railcars are capable of 200 km/h, but track conditions restrict their top speed to 160 km/h.
 Nonetheless, they further reduced journey times to 6 hours 45 minutes.